tombenke/rest-tool-cookbook/examples/monitor/server/Readme.md

 When the server starts, you should see something like this:

     $ node app.js
-    Express server listening on port 3007 in development mode
+    Express server listening on port  in development mode

 # Server configuration

 The `config.yml` file contains the configuration parameters for the server.

-TODO: Describe the config parameters.
+## Further readings

+To learn more about the server and its configuration, visit the [homepage](http://tombenke.github.io/rest-tool/) of the project, or directly the [server documentation](http://tombenke.github.io/rest-tool/docs/server.html) pages.